Nicolas Torre vs. Baste Duterte

 Nicolas Torre vs. Baste Duterte was a charity boxing match between Philippine National Police chief Nicolas Torre III and Davao City acting mayor Sebastian Duterte.
 The event took place on July 27, 2025, at the Rizal Memorial Coliseum in Manila, Philippines.

 The charity event has generated over in cash donations, along with relief goods for the victims of the recent calamities that affected the country in the past weeks.

 Torre was declared the winner by default after a no-show from Duterte.

-The fight was subsequently referenced by President Ferdinand Marcos Jr. on his State of the Nation Address which took place a day later, jokingly referring to Torre as champion.
+The fight was subsequently referenced by President Bongbong Marcos on his State of the Nation Address which took place a day later, jokingly referring to Torre as champion.

 Background

 Nicolas Torre (left) and Baste Duterte (right).

 Arrest of Rodrigo Duterte

 On March 11, 2025, former Philippine President Rodrigo Duterte, father of Sebastian Duterte, was arrested by the Philippine National Police (PNP) and Interpol under an International Criminal Court (ICC) warrant charging him with crimes against humanity related to the Philippine drug war.
 The arrest in the Philippines was led by Nicolas Torre III, who was then the Criminal Investigation and Detection Group (CIDG) chief.

 On July 20, Sebastian Duterte alleged that Torre, now the PNP chief, is "harassing" him and "kidnapped" his father following the arrest.
 In the a podcast, he challenged the police chief into a fistfight.
 Torre accepted the challenge on July 23 in the condition of turning it into a charity boxing match or distribution of aid for the victims of the recent floodings around the country that happened in the past weeks.